pipelight/doc.pipelight/other_topics/why_detailed.md

    rsync local_files to_my_remote_server
    ```

-   [+]
-   Bash is quick to set up, and very appaeling when scripting simple tasks,
+   [+] Bash is quick to set up, and very appaeling when scripting simple tasks.

-   [-]
-   Syntax isn't easy.
-   It lakes primitives/structures like Array, Object, Map...
+   [-] Bash syntax isn't easy.
+It lakes primitives/structures like Array,
-   It uickly becomes unreadable as it get complex.
+   Object, Map...
+It can quickly become unreadable as it get complex.

 2. **Then, write a python script**

-   [+]
-   More readable.
+   [+] More readable.

-   [-]
-   It is too specific - not reusable between projects without many efforts.
+   [-] It is too specific - not reusable between projects without many efforts.

 3. **Finally, set up a CICD pipeline with its entire ecosystem**

-   [+]
-   It's easy to reuse pipelines.
+   [+] It's easy to reuse pipelines.
 Has logging.

-   [-]
-   Ressource and time consuming.
+   [-] Ressource and time consuming for full fledged solution installation and
+   configuration.

-On the automation road, Pipelight comes
-right after the shell script(1) in term of simplicity,
+On the automation road, Pipelight comes right after the shell script(1) in term
-while doing the heavy lift of a CICD ecosystem(3)
+of simplicity, while doing the heavy lift of a CICD ecosystem(3)

 1. Shell script